calypso-r/calypso-r/README.md

 ### Hi there, I'm Calypso 🙌

 I am a **Data Analyst** working to tell stories with data.
 I work mostly with Python, Pandas, Plotly, and Seaborn.

-You will find projects related to data analysis and vizualization in my repos.
-Look below to find projects that I am really proud of!

-### I'm currently working on... 📊

-Developing data analysis projects and finding a career to showcase my skills.

 To check out my portfolio, check out my other GitHub: [**CALY-PSO**](https://github.com/caly-pso/)

+### Among these repos are... 📊

+- **Some of my unfinished projects
+- **Forked repos I need to reference
+- **Repos I want to contribute to

 ### What I am up to when I am not looking for a new dataset... 🌄